The following article explains how to install a BlazeMeter on-premise agent for Kubernetes on your server/instance behind your firewall.

 kubectl get pods

-Once the Kubernetes pod shows as 'Running', the agent will show to be in an 'Idle' status and will be available for use.
-Visit this article to learn how to use your new private location!
+12. After the Kubernetes pod shows as 'Running', the agent indicates to be in an 'Idle' status and is available for use.
+For more information what you can do with your new private location, see Using Private Locations.

-When adding an on-premise agent for a Private Location, you will come across commands for Docker and Kubernetes installations, which can be copied and run on your machine to install the agent.
+When adding an on-premise agent for a Private Location, you will come across commands for Docker and Kubernetes installations, which you copy and run on your machine to install the agent.

 The Kubernetes auto-generated command allows you to consolidate all configuration and deployment variables for a simpler execution.